 Mascara

-The eye cosmetic whose function fails the moment the body produces honest feeling - the cosmetic that runs when the wearer cries.
-Surfaces at the seam between feminine preparation and emotional collapse: the painted face dissolving when the speaker stops performing.
-New Romantics' bathroom-cry ('we cry tears of mascara in the bathroom') and right where you left me's 'I could feel the mascara run' sit at the centre.
-Sister motif to Lipstick: together they form the cosmetic register, but where lipstick is performance asserted, mascara is performance failing.
+Mascara, in Taylor Swift's writing, is the eye make-up that fails the moment real feeling arrives, the mascara that runs when the wearer cries.
+It sits on the seam between getting ready and falling apart, the painted face coming undone once the performing stops.
+New Romantics has the bathroom cry, "we cry tears of mascara in the bathroom", and right where you left me has "I could feel the mascara run".
+Sister image to Lipstick: the two make the cosmetics pair, but where lipstick is the performance put on, mascara is the performance giving way.

-The visible breakdown of the prepared self - the cosmetic mask undone by the body's honest response.
-The moment the public face cannot be sustained.
+The prepared face coming undone, the made-up surface broken by the body's honest response.
+The moment the public face can no longer be held.

 Appears in 2 songs